ijgnd/anki__BetterSearch/src/config.md

 [here](https://www.reddit.com/r/Anki/comments/8w2b5e/the_fundamental_principle_of_anki_card_creation/)
 or
 [here](https://www.reddit.com/r/Anki/comments/9nkg7i/how_do_i_create_separate_card_types_in_different/e7n0x5n/) or [this youtube video](https://www.youtube.com/watch?v=fUKPtnx8LC0).
-- when you type in "card:" this add-on will show you a list of card *names*.
-In Anki you can also search by card type *number*.
-For cloze note types you can only search by card type numbers.
-If you have mostly cloze notes (e.g. if you use the AnKing decks) and often search for specific cloze cards with e.g. "card:2" you might want to set the config key `"modify_card"` to `false`.
 - When searching I regularly want to see just one card per note.
 So I could add "card:1" to each search.
 Instead I use [Card browser: List only one card per note](https://ankiweb.net/shared/info/797076357) by Arthur Milchior who has made many great add-ons.
 This add-on depends on the add-on